 - Roof Maintenance

-Useful Links for Roof Inspection Information
+External Sources & References for Roof Inspection Information

 3. General: “Integrity Testing for Roofing and Waterproofing Membranes” is an excellent article that explains low and high voltage testing, flood and spray testing, capacitance testing, infrared thermography, and nuclear meter testing.
 The article was produced by the Whole Building Design Guide, a program of the National Institute of Building Sciences.